-An epic road trip can be one of the most incredible holidays you can enjoy.
+An epic road trip in South Africa is one of the most incredible holidays you can enjoy.
+The region is made for road tripping.
 It’s important to be prepared to drive in Africa, though.
-In this feature, with a view to overlanding in Southern Africa, we break down 12 of our best tips for a successful road trip in the region.
+In this feature, we break down 12 of our best tips for a successful road trip in the region.

 Before you head out on your Drive Africa epic journey, check your basics.
 Make sure your tyres are pumped to the right pressure, and that you have a spare wheel (or two) that you’ve also checked.
 Check the water levels (radiator as well as windscreen wipers) and your oil.
 Make sure all your lights are working.
 Do these things a few days before heading out so any issues can be resolved.
 You need time to sort out any kind of tyre problems or last minute emergency fixes.
 Fill up with as much fuel as you can as well, before you hit the road for the first time.